NinjaBearStudioTech/Documentation/Writerside/topics/showcase/guides_and_showcase.md

-# Showcase Project
+# Guides and Showcase

 <img src="sc_banner_01.png" alt="Showcase"/>

 The **Showcase Project** can be downloaded so you can test the tech by playing a small, yet fully realized game project.
-You can also use the showcase as a guide on your learning path, with the following guides.
+The showcase is also the reference project used in the following **guides**.

 ## Part 1